jeffreykegler/old_kollos/notes/misc/strand.md

     (its "cause");
     and every cause-effect chain will
     eventually reach a effect node that
-    is the left nucleotide of the start rule, which will not be the cause of any effect node.
+    is the forward nucleotide of the start rule, which will not be the cause of any effect node.

   - Pop a node from the working stack.